pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 ### Example Output (excerpt)

 ```
-Core Purpose: To develop a marketing strategy for the launch of the "Nova" product line.

 Who: Team includes Taylor (marketing lead), Jordan (product manager), and AI assistant.
+Working with Nova_Product_Brief.pdf and keyword_research.csv.

+Why: Need to develop a marketing strategy for the "Nova" product line launch that resonates with sustainability-conscious consumers.

-Past (Accomplishments & Decisions): We identified the target demographic as young professionals (25-35) interested in sustainable technology.
-We decided to focus on a digital-first marketing approach, prioritizing social media and influencer collaborations.
-Initial keyword research was completed (see keyword_research.csv).
+How: Decided on digital-first marketing approach, prioritizing social media and influencer collaborations.
+Identified target demographic as young professionals (25-35) through market analysis.
+Completed initial keyword research.

-Present (Current Status & Unresolved Questions): Currently drafting the social media content calendar.
-We're exploring potential influencer partnerships.
-Unresolved: Budget allocation for paid advertising remains to be finalized.
-Resource: Nova_Product_Brief.pdf contains detailed product specifications.
+What: Draft social media content calendar in progress.
+Shortlist of potential influencer partnerships created.
+Budget allocation for paid advertising remains unresolved.

-Future (Next Actions & Success Criteria):
+Which:
-- Taylor: Finalize budget allocation by EOD Friday.
+- Taylor: Finalize budget allocation by EOD Friday
-- AI: Generate three draft social media posts for Instagram based on the product brief.
+- AI: Generate three draft social media posts for Instagram based on product brief
-- Success Criteria: Achieve a 10% engagement rate on initial social media posts and secure at least two influencer collaborations within the next week.
+- Success Criteria: Achieve 10% engagement rate on initial posts, secure 2+ influencer collaborations within one week
 ```

 ### FAQ

 1. **Q: Why is this summary different from a simple transcript?**
-   A: This summary is *synthesized* – it doesn't just record *what* was said, but *why* it was said, *who* participated, *what* was decided, and *what* needs to happen next.
+   A: This summary is *synthesized* – it doesn't just record what was said, but captures who participated, why it matters, how it was approached, what resulted, and which actions come next.

 2. **Q: What if the AI misses something important?**
    A: Review the summary carefully and add any missing information.
 This tool is meant to *assist* you, not replace your own judgment.